Dynowarz: Destruction of Spondylus

-Dynowarz: Destruction of Spondylus is a game by Bandai for the Nintendo Entertainment System.
-It was released in 1990 in North America.
+Dynowarz: Destruction of Spondylus is a platformer video game developed by Advance Communication Company and published by Bandai for the Nintendo Entertainment System.
+It was released in North America in April 1990.

 Gameplay

 There are two modes of gameplay.
 The player controls either Professor Proteus in his battlesuit, or Cyborasaurus, a truly devastating Robosaur.
 Capsules that Robosaurs drop can help to keep these two entities alive.
 Capsules labeled "E" will fully replenish the player's energy.
 Capsules labeled "B" give the player a full barrier meter.
 Any damage taken will deplete the barrier meter before affecting the energy meter.

 Stages, each on different planets ranging from ice to jungle, begin by piloting Cyborasaurus.
 The goal is to get to the Artificial Intelligence Compound of each planet.
-Hoards of Robosaurs stand in the way of Cyborasaurus, including a boss of each level.
+Hordes of Robosaurs stand in the way of Cyborasaurus, including a boss of each level.
 These behemoths can take far more damage than standard Robosaurs.
 When defeated, the boss will leave behind a key to the AIC.